Ansel-git/RESTAPI-with-DB/README.md

 - 429: Too Many Requests
 - 500: Internal Server Error

-## Notes for Reviewers
+## Notes
 - The code is well-commented for clarity.
 - All sensitive credentials are managed via environment variables.
-- The project is ready for demonstration and grading.
+- The project is ready for demonstration.

 ---